 All teachers at The Yoga Room are certified Iyengar Yoga teachers who attend ongoing training and maintain a daily home practice.
 Please contact us for more information.

 Enrolling in an Introductory Course encourages regular attendance and establishes a solid foundation from the outset.
 At these early levels, the teacher is interested in building a level of knowledge in each student so that they work safely, being mindful of any injured or stiff areas within the body.
-In line with this philosophy, there are only a few classes open to casual attendance.
+In line with this philosophy, the Introductory Course is not open to casual attendance.

 We offer the following levels:

 Designed for students with little or no experience of Yoga.
 These classes are run over four weekends per year.
 The next Yoga Basics is Saturday 29 and Sunday 30 January 2022.
 They are ideal for those wising to 'try yoga'.
 The Classes work through some of the basic yoga poses (asanas), posture, alignment of the muscular-skeletal body, and how to practice with awareness.
 We finish each class with a relaxation segment which will leave you feeling energized and grounded.
 Students learn how to use the equipment to support their learning, particularly if working with an injured area.
 If you haven't practiced yoga before, this is the best place to start.

 Both these levels are open to beginner students as well as students with a general level of experience.
 The Gentle class is suited to students who have arthritis, are stiff in the joints and muscles, who have sustained, or are recovering from an injury, a hip or knee replacement, or who simply wish to start slowly and work at a more relaxed pace.